STILL LIFE: NOT A PRETTY PICTURE - Abortion & Stillborn foals

 Premature placental separation - when the placenta detaches from the uterine wall before the foal is ready to be actually born.
 This will leave the foal without the support system it requires and is exposed to asphyxia.

-Abortion, particularly on the more advanced pregnancies of 7-10 months can be quite hard on the mare as the foal is of a significant size.
+With more advanced pregnancies of 7-10 months abortion can be quite hard on the mare due to the foal's significant size.
 Very few mares at this stage give us indications of impending abortion as they are probably in the herd and are discovered after the event.
 As the abortion generally occurs spontaneously as far as she is concerned (infection may have been at work for a period of days or weeks, but the actual foetal expulsion is sudden) the mare’s body has not had the opportunity to prepare for the large body to be delivered as she would during normal pregnancy.

 In other words, her cervix will be probably very tightly closed and her pelvic region has not had time relax, the vagina, vestibule and vulva will all still be “tight”.
 Those mares with a caslick will be foaling through an even smaller hole, causing ripping of the vulva.
 On top of all of this, the foetus unlikely to be in a normal presentation position and will deliver the foal whichever way it is coming out.
 Being typically female, other mares want to know what’s going on in their friend’s life.
 When abortion occurs many of these mares become over interested wanting to get a close look at the foetus.
 The poor mare that has aborted is not hormonally or behaviourally prepared and not only has to deal with the physical side of the trauma, now she will have to deal with all their busybody friends wanting to get close to the foetus, whist she is still trying to determine why her foal will not move and basically what in the hell just happened to her.
 (This behavioural factor is significant when discussing EHV1 later in the topic).